What is the ‘January Effect’ and Why Does it Happen?

 Therefore, as a trader, you should not always price-in the January effect in your trading.
 Instead, you should focus on your original strategy and identify winners and losers.

-For example, if you specialise in technical analysis and price action, you should use these strategies to select your assets.
-Similarly, if you specialise on fundamental analysis and tools like time and sales and level 2, you should use it well.
+For example, if you specialize in technical analysis and price action, you should use these strategies to select your assets.
+Similarly, if you specialize in fundamental analysis and tools like time and sales and level 2, you should use it well.

 Final thoughts